Annual Report 2012

 Federal Reserve staff also participated in other supervisory activities to assess interactions between accounting standards and regulatory reform efforts.
 These activities included supporting Dodd-Frank Act initiatives related to stress testing of banks and credit-risk retention requirements for securitizations, as well as various Basel III activities.

 The Federal Reserve issued supervisory guidance to financial institutions and supervisory staff on accounting matters, as appropriate, and participated in a number of supervisory-related activities.
 For example, Federal Reserve staff

-- developed and participated in a number of domestic and international training programs to educate supervisors about new and emerging accounting and reporting topics affecting financial institutions; and
+- developed and participated in a number of domestic and international supervisory training programs and external education sessions to educate supervisors and bankers about new and emerging accounting and reporting topics affecting financial institutions; and

 - supported the efforts of the Reserve Banks in financial institution supervisory activities related to financial accounting, auditing, reporting, and disclosure.

 The Federal Reserve works with the other federal banking agencies to develop guidance on the management of credit risk; to coordinate the assessment of regulated institutions' credit risk; and to ensure that institutions properly identify, measure, and manage credit risk.